microsoft/ComplianceUtility/SUPPORT.md

     **Resolution:** You must add the appropriate administrator (usually the global administrator) to the [Information Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/scc-permissions?view=o365-worldwide#role-groups-in-microsoft-defender-for-office-365-and-microsoft-purview-compliance) roles group in the [Microsoft Purview Compliance Center](https://compliance.microsoft.com/compliancecenterpermissions).

-* **Collecting labels and policies show error "Cannot validate argument on parameter 'ComputerName'."**

-    When you try to collect [Labels and policies](https://microsoft.github.io/UnifiedLabelingSupportTool/#[L]_Labels_and_policies_/_-CollectLabelsAndPolicies), the following error occurs:

-    ```Text
-    Remove-PSSession : Cannot validate argument on parameter 'ComputerName'.
-The argument is null or empty.
-Provide an
-    argument that is not null or empty, and then try the command again.
-    At C:\Users\Administrator\Documents\WindowsPowerShell\Modules\UnifiedLabelingSupportTool\3.0.9\UnifiedLabelingSupportTo
-    ol.psm1:3524 char:36
-    +     Remove-PSSession -ComputerName (Get-PSSession).ComputerName
-    +                                    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-        + CategoryInfo          : InvalidData: (:) [Remove-PSSession], ParameterBindingValidationException
-        + FullyQualifiedErrorId : ParameterArgumentValidationError,Microsoft.PowerShell.Commands.RemovePSSessionCommand
-    ```

-    The reason for this is a paramerter that has become obsolete when closing the connection to Exchange Online.
-This change took place after the release of the last version.
-It does not affect the execution of the 'Unified Labeling Support Tool'.

-    **Resolution:** No action is required.
-The error can be ignored.
-The problem will be solved in the next release.

 * **Set-ExecutionPolicy has no effect**

     This applies only to a manual installation: If you downloaded the 'Unified Labeling Support Tool' from its [GitHub website](https://aka.ms/UnifiedLabelingSupportTool/Latest), it will be extended by an [Alternate Data Streams in NTFS](https://blogs.technet.microsoft.com/askcore/2013/03/24/alternate-data-streams-in-ntfs) (ADS).
 If the corresponding website in the ADS is not trusted in your environment, the PowerShell command "Set-ExecutionPolicy" has no effect.